 The engine compartment is one hazard zone where fires most commonly occur.
 Engine bay fires happen for various reasons such as mechanical failures, wires loosen or rub against engine or chassis parts, circuit boards become overloaded, as well as oil and fluid leaks.
 In fact, in the U.S., between one and two school bus fires occur every day, according to a 2016 study by the John A. Volpe National Transportation Systems Center, titled “Motor Coach and School Bus Fire Safety Analysis.”

 Fire protection solutions for engine compartments can be impacted by limited space for system components and the age associated with fleets of these vehicles.
-These buses are operating in environments which subject them to constant vibrations, seasonal weather conditions including extreme changes in humidity and temperature, and dusty dirt-filled roads and highways.
+These buses are operating in ever-changing environments which subject them to constant vibrations, seasonal weather conditions including extreme changes in humidity and temperature, and dusty dirt-filled roads and highways.
 All of these combine to make Stat-X® an ideal fire suppression solution for the bus industry.

 Often, industry best practice is guided by comprehensive, third party research which typically leads to strong recommendations and/or government regulation.
 Recently the need for automatic fire suppression was highlighted in the National Transportation Safety Board (NTSB) report from the school bus fire incident in Oakland, Iowa, December 2017.
 This report recommends that: The US Department of Transportation (DOT), the National Highway Traffic Safety Administration, and specific bus manufacturers require in-service school buses to be equipped with fire suppression systems that at a minimum address engine fires.

 A copy of the report can be found here.